 3. Organize your event PR research

-Key information to capture in your media list:
+Capture key information in your media list

 - Publication name